 - About half of women and nearly one in five men stated they needed victim services

 With few options and supportive resources, Native American victims of abuse often go without assistance.
 Our goal at the StrongHearts Native Helpline (1-844-7NATIVE) is to provide culturally-appropriate support, referrals and safety planning for Native people by knowledgeable Native advocates.
-The helpline is available from 7 a.m. to 10 p.m.
-CST, seven days a week.
+Advocates are available 24/7.